adamApptegy/macos-scripts/README.md

 # macos-scripts
 Random collection of scripts for deploying, installing, and updating macos applications.

-Primarily aimed at scripts that are targed to the Addigy MDM
+Primarily aimed at scripts that are targeted to the Addigy MDM